tizwe/Image-restoration-via-a-DnGAN-and-DMSP/README.md

 This is the repository for the Code of my Bachelor Thesis.
 It cointains:
 1. An example for a neural network from scratch
-2. A notebook where a DnGAN and DAE are trained for denoising and then as part of a deep mean shift prior ofr deblurring.
+2. A notebook where a DnGAN and DAE are trained for denoising and then as part of a deep mean shift prior for deblurring.